 The Nuk Simply Natural Feeding System has made it easy to transition between breast and bottle with Joey.
 This innovative system has multiple nipple holes, so that it feels and flows like Mom’s breast for baby.
 This gives my husband confidence that he can meet Joey’s needs while I’m out.

 Of course, bottle-feeding Joey means I need to pump milk for him.
 Freemie cups make this easier for me by letting me pump hands-free and discretely.
 This is particularly handy when I’ve got four little girls around the house.
 I can tuck the cups into my bra, keep my shirt on, and get a bottle ready for Joey without interrupting our usual routine too much.
 The girls know I’m making a bottle for their brother, but it’s much more modest for me and doesn’t require I hide somewhere while pumping.

-To make sure Joey would be okay with his Nuk bottles, I pumped and fed him a few bottles myself.
+To make sure Joey would be okay with his Nuk Simply Natural Feeding System, I pumped and fed him a few bottles myself.
 This was actually kinda fun, because it let me see just how much he eats.
 He’s currently chugging back a 5 fl. oz. bottle in one sitting.

 Thankfully, Nuk bottles come in two sizes, so as he gets bigger and needs more milk, I can switch to a bigger bottle.
 The nipples also grow with him; right now, he’s using a nipple with three holes but I’ll switch him to the six-hole and then nine-hole nipples as he gets older.
 I love how sturdy these bottles are.
 I actually thought they were glass when I first looked at them.